Mark Taylor (cricketer): Taylor and Slater

 As a result of the innings defeat in Perth, Taylor was immediately recalled for the tour of New Zealand, where he scored 82 in the First Test at Christchurch to help Australia to an innings victory.
 He then scored 50 in the drawn Second Test and bowled for the first time at Test level, taking 0/15.
-He failed to pass 20 in the Third Test and ended the series with 148 runs at 37.00 as the home side squared the series.
+He failed to pass 20 in the Third Test and ended the series with 148 runs at 37.00 as the home team squared the series.
 Australia then played five ODIs in New Zealand before starting the England tour with three more.
 Taylor played in all eight, scoring 307 runs at 38.38 with four half-centuries.

 The problem of finding him a long-term partner was solved on the tour of England that followed.
 NSW batsman Michael Slater, who also grew up in Wagga Wagga, made his debut in the First Test of the 1993 Ashes series.
 In the First Test at Old Trafford, Taylor made 124 after an opening partnership of 128, as Australia managed only 289 after being sent in.
 Australia managed to scrape out a lead of 79, before going on to a 179-run win.

 This was followed by a stand of 260 at Lord's in the Second Test, with Taylor making 111.
 In the process, he passed 1000 Test runs against England and the partnership broke the Ashes partnership record at Lord's, which had been set by Bill Woodfull and Don Bradman in 1930.
 The partnership laid the platform for Australia's total of 4/632, as the tourists proceeded to an innings victory.